davepinch/pinchy.cc/collections/_camera-roll/2019/11/2019-11-05-brightly-worn-sidewalk.md

 ---
 title: "Brightly worn sidewalk"
-picture: /assets/camera-roll/2019/11/2019-11-05-brightly-worn-sidewalk/2019-11-05-brightly-worn-sidewalk.jpg
-thumbnail: /assets/camera-roll/2019/11/2019-11-05-brightly-worn-sidewalk/2019-11-05-brightly-worn-sidewalk-thumbnail.jpg
 caption: A large piece of metal covering construction on the sidewalk.
 The metal was painted bright yellow but has been heavily worn causing an interesting mix of yellow and black splotches.
 A red leaf on the board provides some color contrast.
+date: 2019-11-05
+picture: /assets/camera-roll/2019/11/2019-11-05-brightly-worn-sidewalk/2019-11-05-brightly-worn-sidewalk.jpg
+thumbnail: /assets/camera-roll/2019/11/2019-11-05-brightly-worn-sidewalk/2019-11-05-brightly-worn-sidewalk-thumbnail.jpg
+type: picture
 tags:
   - autumn
   - looking down